jasongrimes/grimesit-mm/_pages/services.md

 ### Development environments

-I run all my development environments in Docker containers.
+I run all my development environments in Docker containers, because it protects my own computer from my constantly changing development environments.
+As an additional benefit,
-Using containers protects my own computer from my constantly changing development environments, and it can also be made to closely reproduce production environments, and even simplify deployment and infrastructure operations.
+containers can also be made to closely reproduce production environments, *and* simplify deployment, infrastructure, and operations.

+Even better,
-Visual Studio Code and Docker Desktop make it easy to do development this way.
+Visual Studio Code and Docker Desktop make it easy to do development this way, for free.

-For new projects, GitHub Codespaces can be an easy way to get up and running with a simple dev environment, and to make quick changes in any codebase without the developer having to hassle with creating a local dev enviroment first.
+For new projects and quick changes, GitHub Codespaces can be an easy way to get a simple dev environment up and running, and to make quick changes on the fly, without having to hassle with creating a local dev environment first.

 ### Production infrastructure